aqipro/aqilink-docs/docs/faq.md

 ### SAP: 500 Internal Server Error
 When testing the basic connection via **`aqilink`** to the repository, if the message `500 Internal Server Error` is returned, this could indicate several possible issues with the current configuration.
 Check the related log files of the **`aqilink`** and/or repository container.
 For instance, if Nuxeo is the repository behind **`aqilink`**, ensure that the service name in the `docker-compose.yaml` matches the name in the `baseUrl` parameter of the [`storage.yaml`](/configuration/aqilink/#hyland-nuxeo-repository) configuration file.
 Also, verify that all services in the `docker-compose.yaml` are using the same network.

+!>If **SharePoint** is to be connected as an SAP Content Repository, ensure that the created Azure AD application has the appropriate permissions.
+Refer to the [Create Microsoft Azure Application](/configuration/storages/sharepoint/azure) documentation for guidance.

 ![Internal Server Error](/_media/faq/0005_sap_internalServerError.png)